 Pro Tip: Skip the weekdays.
 Despite WOMB’s status as a top-tier Tokyo nightclub, the weekday events are always slow featuring DJs who play disturbingly cheesy EDM music.

 Access: WOMB is about a ten-minute walk from Shibuya Station.
 The club is hidden within the Shibuya love hotel district, so we recommend checking google maps.

 Read our full review of Womb Tokyo here: http://www.tokyonightowl.com/tokyo-club-review-womb/

 ATOM is another popular nightclub in the Shibuya with a long operating history, 13 years to be exact.
 Everything about this club screams, Shibuya!
-Recently the club gave its 4th floor a much-needed makeover and added a hip-hop lounge on the 1st floor.
+Recently the club gave its 1st and 4th floor a much-needed makeover.
 Friday and Saturday nights can be unbearably crowded, with overly aggressive security.
 But we are adding this club to our honorable mentions because the weekday parties here are the best in all of Tokyo.
 Always busy, loads of ladies only seats, three different floors, and cheap 500 yen drinks.

 Harlem is the most authentic Hip-Hop Nightclub in Tokyo, if not Japan.
 You will discover a scene here rich with history and packed with Japanese hip-hop fans.
 The club has a modest warehouse aesthetic with a large dance floor on the 2nd floor, and a lounge found upstairs.
 Check out the BX Lounge on the 3rd floor for its chilled R&B vibes, VIP tables, and intimate setting.